fmerian/awesome-product-hunt/README.md

 # Awesome Product Hunt [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Product Hunt _is_ a great place to launch a developer tool.
+Product Hunt is a great place to launch a developer tool.

-Many developer-first products successfully launched there.
-You can find here their stories and more examples for inspiration.
+Many developer-first products successfully launched there, products like [Supabase](https://www.producthunt.com/products/supabase), [Mastra](https://www.producthunt.com/products/mastra), and [Kilo Code](https://www.producthunt.com/products/kilocode) for example.

+Inspired by Agam's [awesome-developer-first](https://github.com/agamm/awesome-developer-first) and Ronak's [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing), this repository is a curated list of awesome dev-first product launches for inspiration.

-This repository includes a wiki with bit-sized pro tips and discussions to help you prep your launch and enjoy it.
+This repository includes a wiki with bit-sized pro tips and discussions to help you prep your launch -- and enjoy it.

 It also includes:

-- [product-hunt-launch-guide.md](https://git.new/meow/guide): best practices when launching on Product Hunt
+- [product-hunt-launch-guide.md](https://git.new/meow/guide): best practices when launching developer tools on Product Hunt
 - [product-hunt-launch-kit.md](https://git.new/meow/kit): required inputs to submit a new product
 - [product-hunt-community-kit.md](https://git.new/meow/community): ideas to leverage your network

 **Want to contribute?
 Awesome!
 See here: [CONTRIBUTING.md](https://github.com/fmerian/awesome-product-hunt/blob/main/CONTRIBUTING.md)**

 > [!TIP]
-> Watch this repo or follow me [@fmerian on 𝕏](https://x.com/fmerian) to get notified about new product launches
+> Watch this repo or follow me [@fmerian on 𝕏](https://x.com/intent/user?screen_name=fmerian) to get notified about new product launches.
+Launching soon?
+[Book a 1-hour AMA session](https://cal.link/fmerian).

 ## Contents